For many students, whether they’re young or old, maths is a nightmare. In fact, it’s the subject that causes them the most problems.

 The best tutors have very little work to do when it comes to finding new students thanks to word of mouth.

 However, when you start, you need to first get these clients.
 Tell your friends and family that you’re doing private tutorials.

 Both your family and friends will spread the news.

 I’m sure you have plenty of friends on Facebook that you’ve built up over the years.
 The same probably goes for Twitter, Snapchat, and Instagram.

 Tell them about your maths tutorials and telling them about your new job as a maths tutor.
 You’ll always find students that might be interested in booster classes online.
 A knowledge of knowledge, why not?

 By doing so, you’ll find your first maths tutorials students.
 The following will just “snowball” if your in-home private tutorials are done well.
-Since your first tutoring jobs can be hard to come by, a lot of tutors offer free tutoring for the first hour of classes.
+Since your first online teaching jobs can be hard to come by, a lot of tutors offer free tutoring for the first hour of classes.

 Your students’ parents will quickly see your skills as a maths tutor.
-Whatever your qualifications might be, the question of whether or not to hire a quality tutor is an easy equation to solve.
+Whatever your qualifications might be for maths tutor jobs, the question of whether or not to hire a quality tutor is an easy equation to solve.